gaiyejumo/gaiyejumo/README.md

 💞️ I’m looking forward to collaborate on a project in Artificial Intelligence and all do a project on web 3.0.

-📫 How to reach me gbenga.aiyejumo@gmail.com or +1 929-433-9302
+📫 How to reach me aiyejumog@gmail.com or +1 929-433-9302

-📚 Data Analytics Engineering Student
+📚 Cloud Engineer Student

-🎓 Ahmadu Bello University (Graduate)
+🎓 Amazon Cloud Institute

 📍 New York, USA